 Call (800) SUICIDE for advice or information if you think your teen may be in trouble.

-For more information on teen suicide and other mental-health issues, look over the links on the next page.
+For more information on teen suicide and other mental-health issues, look over the links below.

 - 10 Types of Teens: A Field Guide to Teenagers

 - 10 Ways You Might Be Embarrassing Your Tween

 - 5 Strategies for Helping Teens Cope with Bullying